FindMySchool LogoFindMySchool

 The most recent inspection evidence is strong.
 The November 2025 ISI report states that the school meets standards across leadership and governance, education quality, wellbeing, and safeguarding.
 The school also publishes detailed senior school destination outcomes and scholarship successes, which helps parents judge 13+ preparation in practical terms.

-For 2025/26, termly day fees range from £5,324 (Reception and Year 1) to £9,397 (Years 4 to 8), including VAT.
-Boarding is also charged termly, with weekly and full boarding options published by year group.
-Means tested bursaries are available, and the school highlights support conversations for some family circumstances.
+Current termly day and boarding fees are published by the school and vary by year group, with weekly and full boarding options listed separately.
+Means-tested bursaries are available, and the school highlights support conversations for some family circumstances.

 The school educates pupils from Nursery through to Year 8.
 Boarding is available from Year 3, with full, weekly, and flexible options, subject to availability.